techiaith/lecsicon-cymraeg-bangor/README.md

 ## Tag details

 As the set of part of speech tags used by Cysill are specific to that program's needs, the data has been converted to use part of speech tags and contemporary features based on that used by the Universal Dependencies international framework (http: // universaldependencies .org)1.
-The tags are summarized in X and the morphological features summarized in Y. The benefit of using these tags and features is that the data now uses a general, recognized set of tags and features that are independent of specific language and likely to be familiar to developers working on NLP within a multilingual environment.
+The tags are summarized below.
+The benefit of using these tags and features is that the data now uses a general, recognized set of tags and features that are independent of specific language and likely to be familiar to developers working on NLP within a multilingual environment.

 ## List of Tags and Morphological Features used